Traction Slide: How to Show Growth Metrics That Win Investor Confidence

 Why Traction Matters to Investors#

-Investors evaluate traction differently depending on the stage of your company, but the underlying logic is consistent: traction de-risks the investment.
+Investors evaluate traction differently depending on stage, but the underlying logic is consistent: traction de-risks the investment.

 | Risk Type | What Traction Proves |